I. Non-Discrimination and Commitment to Diversity

 The Laws of the Regents establish provisions on principles for the appropriate use of facilities, campus regulations regarding use of facilities, the standard of conduct required of others, identification upon request, and exclusion of persons from University property.

-XIV.
+XIII.
 Drug, Alcohol, and Weapons Policies

 A. Anti-Drug Abuse